Skip to Content

 Damaged Plug Wire

-Plug wire rubbing off the engine cover can cause the insulation to wear and the coil to ground.
+A plug wire rubbing against the engine cover can wear the insulation and cause the coil to ground.
 But more often than not, a damaged plug wire means rodents.
 Mice love wiring insulation, and unfortunately, our furry friends have cost us a coil.

 Sure, you can wrap them with insulation tape, but it’s only a quick fix.
 The long-term repair is to replace.